evelynchang0605/evelynchang0605/README.md

 - 👋 Hi, I’m @evelynchang0605
 - 👀 I’m interested in movie watching
 - 🌱 I’m currently learning 'Kotlin' and 'Dart' to make an App
+- 🌟 I'm looking for the job title with 'Frontend Engineer'
 - 📫 How to reach me e-mail: yummy86605@gmail.com

 <!---